ArthurWHenry/js-challenge-boilerplate/README.md

 ## Using the Sample CSV

-To use the `sample.csv` file with the application, after setting up the local environment, you can either drag and drop the file into the dropzone or click the dropzone to select the file.
+To use the `sample.csv` file with the application, after setting up the [local environment](#installation), you can either drag and drop the file into the dropzone or click the dropzone to select the file.

+## Future Improvements

+- A tool that allows the user to check a single policy number for checksum validity
+- Sorting each column so we can sort the table based on row number, policy number, or result
+- We can add a section to manually add policy numbers to an existing or new list
+- Adding edit and delete features to the end of the table so that users can make a policy number valid or remove invalid ones
+- In addition to the previous point, we can add an export button to download the updated policy numbers for the user to keep
+- A search bar at the top of the table where we can look for a specific policy number, or policy numbers with the same prefix